 Community Grants Program

 The Foundation’s Community Grants Program permits the Founder and Directors to recommend modest grants for funding.
 Generally these grants are for activities in the communities where the Founder and Directors live and for programs in which they take an active interest or have an established connection.
-Applications or requests are not accepted for this program.
+Applications and requests are not accepted for this program.

 What We Do Not Fund